NSchertler/TMLSourceCodePreparer/README.md

 This program is still in beta status.
 No guarantees can be made.
 All modified files will be backed up before changes are made.

+The most recent build can be accessed through [releases](releases).

 Example
 --